Mortgage Basics

 Final Thoughts

-Despite mortgage insurance being an additional expense to homeownership, it is necessary when purchasing with less than a 20% down payment.
-Understanding the potential premiums is critical, enabling you to budget for this added expense.
+Despite being an additional expense to homeownership, mortgage loan insurance is necessary when purchasing with less than a 20% down payment.
+Understanding the potential premiums is critical to budgeting for this added expense.

 Remember, the percentage of your down payment affects your premium, so a higher down payment equals a lower premium, and you may benefit from better mortgage rates.
 Ultimately, evaluating all your options, interest rates, and the premiums associated means having more control over what will work best for you.
-Reach out to nesto’s commission-free mortgage experts if you’re ready to learn more about your most suitable mortgage option.
+Reach out to nesto’s commission-free mortgage experts if you’re ready to learn more about the most suitable mortgage option for your mortgage strategy.

 Ready to get started?